Bulbiz/Paleo_Calc/README.md

 The operation that can be used are : `and` | `or` | `not` Example : ` true and not (true or false) ` ; ` true ` ; ` false ` ; ...

 # Set

-The application recognize a set if it start with '{' then somes values(can be real, decimal or boolean) separated with ' ' or ';' and end with '}'.
+The application recognize a set if it start with '{' then somes values (can be real, decimal or boolean) separated with ' ' or ';' or ',' and end with '}'.
-Exemple : ` {1 ; 2.0 ; 3 ; true } ` ; `{}` ; `{ false }` ; ...
+Exemple : ` { 1 ; 2.0 ; 3 ; true } ` ; `{}` ; `{ false }` ; ...
 The operation that can be used are : `union` | `inter` | `diff` Example : `{1} union {5;6}` ; `{false ; 1.0} inter {true ; false}` ; `{1;2;3;4;5;6} diff ({1} union {3;5})`

 # How does it work ?

 The calculator use a map of <signature;evaluator>.
-The interpretor first calculate the key from the operation and the operands (which can be viewed as the signature) and search if there is a evaluator with the signature, the evaluator will evaluate the operation.
+The interpretor first calculate the key from the operation and the operands (which can be viewed as the signature) and search if there is a evaluator with the signature to evaluate it.
 Each new type that are implemented need to add their evaluator with the corresponding signature.
 This way, the operator can be differents types and the clients can add as much types they want easily.

 ## Extension 2 : Infix Syntax

-As it has been stated in the Basic use of the calculator section, the calculator use a infix syntax instead of the RPN syntax.
+As it has been stated in the "Basic use of the calculator" section, the calculator use a infix syntax instead of the RPN syntax.

 # How does it work ?